 The question is: Which is right for you?
-For most, this comes down to two factors
+For most, this comes down to two factors:

 Your Current Ability

 Your current ability is important to consider, as lighter foils are widely acknowledged for their higher performance capabilities.
-The lesser weight means the foil accelerates more quickly, and can be maneuvered abruptly to make the most of underpowered situations.
+The lesser weight means the foil accelerates more quickly and can be maneuvered abruptly to make the most of underpowered situations.
 This is especially evident in waves, where their positive buoyancy will allow the foil to rise more quickly during pumping actions.
 Experienced foilers also tend to have their foil care dialed.
 Full carbon foils require more care, as they are more easily damaged and more costly to replace parts, while aluminum foils tend to be more robust and can roll with mishandling mistakes common with new riders.
 There are other benefits for new riders on aluminum foils, including price, ballast, and momentum.

-When you are just getting into something new, you not as comfortable spending large sums of money on it (although it is quickly justified by the fun you have once you get going).
+When you are just getting into something new, you are not as comfortable spending large sums of money on it (although it is quickly justified by the fun you have once you get going).
 This leads me to drive a $700 van and ride a few $2200+ foil setups.
 Priorities, my friends, gotta have them!

-Ballast is an often overlooked benefit of alloy hydrofoils.
+Ballast is an often-overlooked benefit of alloy hydrofoils.
 Like in boats, ballast in your foil setup can add stability for choppy seas and inexperienced riders.
 Heavier foils, such as the Naish Thrust Surf and Slingshot FSurf and FSUP models, are less twitchy and require more intentional input from the rider.
 Your minor mistakes as a new rider will have a less noticeable effect on the ride.
 Additionally, ballast stability is more significant at the lower speeds that newer riders prefer.
 As you progress into faster speeds, it becomes less apparent.

 A bit more physics applied to fun, the additional two to three pounds on aluminum foils allows for more momentum.
-Once moving, heavier foils carry their speed in their the direction they are headed.
-This means your ride will be less affected by shifty currents and waves; kind of like your Dad’s old Cadillac down a bumpy road.
+Once moving, heavier foils carry their speed in the direction they are headed.
+This means your ride will be less affected by shifty currents and waves, kind of like your Dad’s old Cadillac down a bumpy road.

 Your Potential Rate of Progression

 Everyone has that friend that can learn anything at hyperspeed (and we all envy him/her).
 When making a choice about which foil is correct for you, it is important to take note of your probable progression rate.
 This will help you make the correct choice not only for your current ability, but also for your skills down the road.
-Slower progressing riders will really appreciate the help that the heavier foils provide, while a quick progressing rider might wish that they had chosen an option that will provide them the benefits they will come to appreciate with practice.
+Slower-progressing riders will really appreciate the help that the heavier foils provide, while a quick-progressing rider might wish that they had chosen an option that will provide them the benefits they will come to appreciate with practice.
 The good news is that all of these foils are phenomenal!
 There is no bad choice, just different benefits that come with each.

 The track system is the most adjustable

-The Connection system.
+The Connection System